-Fast-growing, B. thurnbergii ‘Crimson Pygmy’ is suitable for Zones 4-8, and has distinctive, bright red foliage and tiny yellow flowers that attract a variety of pollinators.
+Fast-growing B. thurnbergii ‘Crimson Pygmy’ is suitable for Zones 4 to 8, and has distinctive, bright red foliage and tiny yellow flowers that attract a variety of pollinators.

-A dwarf variety, it tops out at 2 to 3 feet tall and makes a useful, low spiky barrier when planted as a hedge or underneath windows.
+A dwarf variety, it tops out at two to three feet tall and makes a useful, low, spiky barrier when planted as a hedge or underneath windows.

 You can find ‘Crimson Pygmy’ from Nature Hills Nursery.

 B. thurnbergii ‘Tangelo’ is highly ornamental as well as being protective.

 Growing three to four feet tall at maturity, the new growth is bright orange and develops a distinctive yellow border.